Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Related Work

-\paragraph{Uncertainty in NMT} Closely related to our work,~\cite{Ott2018ICML} analyzed the uncertainty in bilingual machine translation, and attributed it to one specific type of data noise -- copies of source sentence (``Source-Copy'').
-In contrast, we analyze the uncertainty in multilingual machine translation, which is more complicated on the uncertainty issues.
-Besides the Source-Copy noises, we find that another type of data noises -- Source-Misalign also contributes to the uncertainty.
-In addition, we also connect the uncertainty to the intrinsic model uncertainty on the output distributions due to the shared vocabulary across multiple languages.
+Closely related to our work, Ott et al.~\cite{Ott2018ICML} analyzed the uncertainty in bilingual machine translation, and attributed it to one specific type of data noise -- copies of source sentences.
+In contrast, we analyze the uncertainty in multilingual machine translation, which is a more complicated scenario, for understanding and mitigating the off-target issues.
+Besides data uncertainty, we also reveal the intrinsic model uncertainty on the output distributions due to the shared vocabulary across multiple languages.

+Recently, Chen et al.~\cite{Chen2022FocusOT} proposed Masked Label Smoothing, which masks the soft label probability of source-side words to zero.
+The operation is similar to our vocabulary masking method.
+However, they focus on supervised NMT for better calibration and mitigating copy behavior, while we focus on zero-shot translation to mitigate the off-target issues.
+In addition, our proposed methods for reducing model uncertainty by either masking out off-target vocabularies or penalizing off-target training examples are carefully designed for the multilingual scenario.